MasterBrew/fleetsave/README.md

   enjoy the ride...

-'Excecute script failure!'   place the favicone.ico in same dir as the excecutable .. or use   # app.icon = False   on line 20
+'Excecute script failure!'   place the favicone.ico in same dir as the excecutable .. or use   # app.ShowIcon = False   on line 20